March 20, 2023

 - Transitional Year (dual programs at MountainView and Southern Hills hospitals)

-The talented group of 110 new residents will join the 266 current residents based at MountainView Hospital and Southern Hills Hospital & Medical Center.
-Specifically this cycle, 82 new residents matched at MountainView and 28 new residents matched at Southern Hills.
-The new residents will begin July 2022.
+The talented group of 109 new residents will join the 279 current residents based at MountainView Hospital and Southern Hills Hospital & Medical Center.
+Specifically this cycle, 81 new residents matched at MountainView and 28 new residents matched at Southern Hills.
+The new residents will begin July 2023, while others will be graduating in June.

 ACGME is a private, non-profit organization that evaluates and accredits graduate medical education (GME) programs.
-Residency is the final phase of a long educational process, required for a physician to practice medicine, and is most influential in determining where a physician eventually practices.
+A residency program specializing in a specific area is required for a physician to practice medicine, and is most influential in determining where a physician eventually practices.